ayoubkoudia/born2beRoot/README.md

 ![apt v aptitude](https://user-images.githubusercontent.com/93022275/200630852-388284ed-d041-45e0-ac96-3842c0d684d0.png)

-Now that we have a good understanding of what APT and Aptitude has to offer, it is now time to learn about their difference.
-Let’s get started.

 The first difference you will notice is that APT is a lower-level package manager, and Aptitude is a high-level package manager.
 This means that APT can be used in other higher-level package managers.

 Another big difference is the functionality offered by both of the tools.
 Aptitude offers better functionality compared to apt-get.
 In fact, it contains the functionalities of apt-get, apt-mark, and apt-cache.